 In a network that already includes load balancing (either with load balancers or routers) for traffic redundancy, two or more FortiGates can be integrated into the load balancing configuration using the FortiGate Session Life Support Protocol (FGSP).
 The external load balancers or routers can distribute sessions among the FortiGates and the FGSP performs session synchronization of IPv4 and IPv6 TCP, SCTP, UDP, ICMP, expectation, and NAT sessions and IPsec tunnels to keep the session tables of the FortiGates synchronized.
-If one of the FortiGates fails, session failover occurs and active sessions fail over to the FortiGates that are still operating.
+If one of the FortiGates fails, session failover occurs and active sessions fail over to the peer FortiGates that are still operating.
 This failover occurs without any loss of data.
 As well, the external routers or load balancers will detect the failover and re-distribute all sessions to the peers that are still operating.

 config system cluster-sync command to configure FGSP between the FortiGates and the